mmazzarolo/mmazzarolo.com/content/blog/2020-10-24-adding-react-native-web/index.md

 ## Running the Web App

-You can now use `npm run web:start`/`yarn web:start` to spin-up the development environment of your web app and `npm run web:build`/`yarn web:build` to create a production build.
+You can now use `npm run web:start` to spin-up the development environment of your web app and `npm run web:build` to create a production build.
 The default configuration of Create React App already aliases all `react-native` imports to `react-native-web` by default, so you won't have to worry about manually having to swap them based on the target platform.

-That said, unless you're extremely lucky, you won't be able to run your React Native app on the web on the first try.
+That said, unless you're extremely lucky, you won't be able to run your React Native app on the web on the first try...

 Here's a list of a few common issues you might face.